benedictweis/kubernetes-getting-started/README.md

 We will be using kind in this example.

-Staring a local kubernetes cluster with kind is as simple as running:
+Staring a local Kubernetes cluster with kind is as simple as running:

 ```bash
 kind create cluster